HIGHLIGHTS-Top copper mining executives speak in Santiago

-SANTIAGO, April 8 Top copper mining executives have flocked to Santiago to discuss the state of the industry as concerns about oversupply and a credit crisis in China, the world's No. 1 industrial metal user, weigh on prices and sentiment.
+SANTIAGO, April 9 Top copper mining executives have flocked to Santiago, Chile to discuss the state of the industry as concerns about oversupply and a credit crisis in China, the world's No. 1 industrial metal user, weigh on prices and sentiment.

 The following are some of their comments at the Cesco/CRU event: